How to Charter a Private Yacht: What to Know Before You Pay

 How the Booking Process Actually Works

-Whether you book through a broker like Boat Bookings or directly through a marketplace like SamBoat or Sailo, the process follows a consistent sequence.
+Whether you book through a traditional charter broker or a self-serve online marketplace, the process follows a consistent sequence.
 Understanding it before you start prevents the most common mistakes.

 The Booking Sequence — Step by Step

-• Step 1 — Define your requirements: Dates, destination, group size, charter type (crewed or bareboat), and realistic total budget.
-Do this before you start looking at specific vessels — it determines which options are actually relevant.
+• Step 1 — Define your requirements: Dates, destination, group size, charter type (crewed or bareboat), and realistic total budget — including APA, gratuity, and taxes.
+Do this before you start looking at specific vessels.

 • Step 2 — Request availability and provisional hold: Once you identify a vessel, the broker or platform will place a provisional hold — typically 24–48 hours — while you review the contract and prepare your deposit.
 No money changes hands at this stage.